a-velasco/maas-docs-test/docs/reference/cli-reference/vm-host.md

 ```

 #### Positional arguments

 - id

 Adds a tag to a given VM host.

 #### Keyword "tag"

 Required String.
 The tag to add.

 #### Command-line options

 | Option         | Effect                                        |
 |----------------|-----------------------------------------------|
 | --help, -h     | Show this help message and exit|
 | -d, --debug    | Display more information about API responses|
 | -k, --insecure | Disable SSL certificate check                 |

-## Compose a virtual machine on the host.
+## Compose a virtual machine on the host

 ```bash
 maas $PROFILE vm-host compose [--help] [-d] [-k] id [data ...]
 ```

 #### Positional arguments

 - id

 Compose a new machine from a VM host.

 #### Keyword "cores"

 Optional Int.
 The minimum number of CPU cores.

 #### Keyword "memory"

 Optional Int.
 The minimum amount of memory, specified in MiB (e.g. 2 MiB == 2*1024*1024).

 #### Keyword "hugepages_backed"

 Optional Boolean.
 Whether to request hugepages backing for the machine.

 #### Keyword "pinned_cores"

 Optional Int.
 List of host CPU cores to pin the VM to.
 If this is passed, the "cores" parameter is ignored.

 #### Keyword "cpu_speed"

 Optional Int.
 The minimum CPU speed, specified in MHz.

 #### Keyword "architecture"

 Optional String.
 The architecture of the new machine (e.g. amd64).
 This must be an architecture the VM host supports.

 #### Keyword "storage"

 Optional String.
 A list of storage constraint identifiers in the form ``label:size(tag,tag,), label:size(tag,tag,)``.
 For more information please see the CLI VM host management page of the official MAAS documentation.

 #### Keyword "interfaces"

 Optional.
 A labeled constraint map associating constraint labels with desired interface properties.
 MAAS will assign interfaces that match the given interface properties.

 Format: ``label:key=value,key=value,``